Cadavanaugh/Cadavanaugh/README.md

     Javascript
 </p>

-- <a href='https://github.com/Cadavanaugh/Twitterbot'>Hypnotizer 😵</a> - simple timer with psychedelic theme.
-I built this project in the intention to learn Javascript 👨‍💻.
-I used **jQuery** due to the beginner-friendliness compared to modern ES6.
+- <a href='https://github.com/Cadavanaugh/Twitterbot'>Hypnotizer 😵</a> - simple timer with psychedelic theme.<br>I built this project in the intention to learn Javascript 👨‍💻.<br>I used **jQuery** due to the beginner-friendliness compared to modern ES6.
 <p align='center'>
     <img src='images/Hypnotizer.gif'
 width='500' />